daostack/common-firebase-old/README.md

+# Firebase code in support for common

+This repository contains code for the clodufunctions and the website hosting, and some scripts to manage the code.

+# Cloud functions
 ## Running the Cloud functions

 To run the firebase functions for the api you can run the following commands to: